Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 TrimRx

 TrimRx keeps the model simple: one all-inclusive price covers the compounded medication, medical consultation, supplies, and shipping with no hidden fees.
-Compounded semaglutide starts at $179/month and tirzepatide at $349/month (April 2026, per TrimRx website).
-TrimRx uses a licensed 503B compounding pharmacy, which operates under FDA oversight as a registered outsourcing facility.
+Public-facing prices on trimrx.com say "Starting at $179/month" for compounded semaglutide and "Starting at $259/month" for compounded tirzepatide (May 2026).
+The "starting at" framing typically reflects a 12-month commitment tier or promotional rate; checkout pricing for shorter commitments may be higher (TrimRx's earlier pricing-guide content cited $199 sema and $349 tirz as flat-across-all-doses rates).
+Verify the actual checkout price at intake.
+TrimRx uses a licensed compounding pharmacy under FDA oversight.
 As with all compounded medications, these are not FDA-approved as finished products.
 TrimRx does not offer brand-name GLP-1s or insurance support.

 TrimRx: pros and cons